rom-py/rompy/docs/cli.md

 <a name="cli"></a>

-The ROMPY Command Line Interface (CLI) provides a comprehensive set of tools for generating, running, and processing ocean, wave, and hydrodynamic model configurations with support for multiple execution backends.
+The Rompy Command Line Interface (CLI) provides a comprehensive set of tools for generating, running, and processing ocean, wave, and hydrodynamic model configurations with support for multiple execution backends.

 ## Overview

-ROMPY CLI provides a comprehensive command structure:
+Rompy CLI provides a comprehensive command structure:

 ```bash
 rompy <command> [options] [arguments]